- 1Having a full rounded shape: the berries were plump and sweetMore example sentences

 late 15th century (in the sense 'blunt, forthright'): related to Middle Dutch plomp, Middle Low German plump, plomp 'blunt, obtuse, blockish'.
 The sense has become appreciative, perhaps by association with plum.

-- 1 [with object] Set down heavily or unceremoniously: she plumped her bag on the tableMore example sentences
+- 1 [with object and adverbial of place] Set down heavily or unceremoniously: she plumped her bag on the tableMore example sentences

 - She glared back at him and then picked up her bag and moved one seat down, plumping her bag on the seat between them.

 - The waiter, almost literally staggering under the weight, plumped a huge oval plateful of sizzling ribs in front of Lili.

 - I plumped my mother under a tree and walked around to take in some action.